1iveowl/CosmosResourceTokenBroker/README.md

 ## Step 5 (optional): Caching

 One more thing.
-App are all different, but more often than not, an app will benefit from caching documents reads, and also sometimes document writes.
-Such caching offers off-line support, speed things up and to make your app less chatty on the internet.
-It all depends on the type of app of cause.
+Apps are all different, however more often than not an app will benefit from a caching feature to improve the experience with documents reads, and usually also document writes.
+Such caching offers off-line support, it speed things up and i makes the app less chatty on the internet.
+If and how much is needed, all depend on the type of app of cause.

-AppCenter Data did offers some of this caching, primarily for the off-line scenarios.
-However, no such caching is offered here, but it might be worth taking a look at [Akavache](https://github.com/reactiveui/Akavache).
+AppCenter Data did offers some level of caching.
+However, no such caching is offered here.

+If cahcing is needed, it might for the app, it might be worth taking a look at something like: [Akavache](https://github.com/reactiveui/Akavache).